-Component name Description BlackBerry Infrastructure and BlackBerry Dynamics NOC The BlackBerry Infrastructure registers user information for device activation, validates licensing information, and provides a trusted path between the organization and every user based on strong cryptographic mutual authentication.
-The BlackBerry Dynamics NOC is a separately-located NOC that provides secure communications between BlackBerry Dynamics apps on devices and the UEM Core, BlackBerry Proxy, and BEMS.
+Component name Description BlackBerry Infrastructure and BlackBerry Dynamics NOC The BlackBerry Infrastructure registers user information for device activation, validates licensing information, provides a trusted path between the organization and every user based on strong cryptographic mutual authentication, and provides secure communications between BlackBerry Dynamics apps on devices, UEM, and the BlackBerry Enterprise Mobility Server.
+The BlackBerry Dynamics NOC is a network operations center that handles the following services for BlackBerry Dynamics apps: Acts as a registry for the instances of BlackBerry Dynamics apps on devices.
+This registry enables easy activation (using an activated BlackBerry Dynamics app to automatically activate subsequent BlackBerry Dynamics apps on the same device).
+Stores the BlackBerry Dynamics app catalog.